 - Customs taxes (VAT and customs duties) are not accrued or paid on merchandise that is introduced into the Free Trade Zone.

 - Possibility of exporting from a Free Trade Zone to third-party countries.

 - Goods of foreign origin introduced into the free trade zone may remain there indefinitely.

-- VAT exemption for raw materials, parts, inputs, and finished goods that are sold from the national customs territory to industrial users of Free Trade Zone goods or services or among them
+- VAT exemption for raw materials, parts, inputs, and finished goods that are sold from the national customs territory to industrial users of Free Trade Zone goods or services.